TomasJani/PV177-Log-Collection-and-Analysis/README.md

 Always terminate the instance in OpenStack (policies).

-Create snapshot to persist state of your VM.
+Create a snapshot to persist the state of your VM.